 |Bachelor of Computer Science (Hons)||KDU University College||RM 57,360|

-Which universities and colleges offer Computer Science and IT courses in Malaysia?
+Universities and colleges with Computer Science and IT degrees in Malaysia

 Computer Science and IT is a popular course in Malaysia and there are many universities and colleges in Malaysia offering this course.